StartOut

 StartOut is a nonprofit organization supporting lesbian, gay, bisexual, transgender, and queer (LGBTQ) entrepreneurs.

 The organization was founded in 2009 and has over 18,000 members attending its events in eight chapter cities: San Francisco, Los Angeles, New York City, Austin, Chicago, Washington, D.C., Atlanta and Denver.
+As of 2023, StartOut’s Growth Lab accelerator reported that more than 111 companies had graduated from the program, raising over US $900 million in follow-on funding and creating over 4,300 new jobs since its launch in 2017.
+The organization also operates a founder-investor portal that connects LGBTQ+ entrepreneurs with accredited investors and ecosystem resources to help reduce barriers to capital access.